ephbaum/EphWordsBlog/README.md

 - ESLint and Prettier for code quality
 - Conventional commits for clear history
 - Git hooks for automated quality checks

+If you see a problem you're welcome to open a PR with a fix or you can [open an issue](https://github.com/ephbaum/EphWordsBlog/issues) and I'll (possibly) do something about it.

+TIA